Dry Eye Syndrome

 How is it diagnosed?

 An eye doctor can usually tell that you have dry eye syndrome during a regular examination and hearing about your symptoms.

 In some cases, you may have a special test to see if your eyes are making enough tears.

 How is dry eye syndrome treated?

 To help soothe your dry eyes, you can try artificial-tear eyedrops or ointments that you can buy over the counter.
 Don't use eyedrops that are meant to treat red, bloodshot eyes.
 Those might make your eyes feel worse.

 You can also try to blink a lot, especially if you spend a lot of time staring at a computer screen.

 Limit your time in air-conditioned or heated rooms.
 Try a humidifier in rooms where you spend a lot of time.
+Follow the directions for cleaning the machine.
 Wearing sunglasses can help protect your eyes from wind and sun.

 Health Tools help you make wise health decisions or take action to improve your health.